bcgov/WALLY/backend/contributing.md

 ## Testing
 # Adding a unit test
-- We use nose for the test runner.
-If you create a new test file, make sure nose can find it by opening `nose.cfg` and adding the filepath to the second line (`tests=...`)
+- We use pytests for the test runner

+    `pytest ./app/tests/`